VAT on Business, Client & Staff Entertainment

 VAT and business entertainment

-"Business Entertainment" refers to the provision of hospitality or entertainment, such as food, drink, or accommodation, that is provided by a business to anyone who is not an employee of the business.
+"Business Entertainment" refers to hospitality or entertainment, such as food, drink, or accommodation, provided by a business to anyone who is not an employee of the business.

-Businesses cannot claim the VAT back on most business entertainment expenses.
-This entertainment includes events like client dinners, free hotel accommodation, and tickets to sporting or cultural events.
+Businesses are unable to claim back the VAT on most business entertainment expenses, including client dinners, free hotel accommodation, and tickets to sporting or cultural events.

 There are some exceptions to the business entertainment rules.
-For example, businesses can claim the VAT back on hospitality provided to overseas customers if the costs incurred are reasonable in scale and character and the hospitality has a business purpose, for example, food and drink provided in a meeting.
+For example, businesses can claim VAT back on hospitality provided to overseas customers if the costs incurred are reasonable in scale and character and the hospitality has a business purpose, such as food and drink provided in a meeting.

 VAT and client entertainment

-One of the most common business entertainment expenses, on which you cannot claim back VAT is client entertainment costs.
-This includes the cost of entertaining clients, suppliers, or customers, such as the free provision of meals, drinks, or tickets to events.
+One of the most common business entertainment expenses on which you cannot claim back VAT is client entertainment costs.
+This includes the cost of entertaining clients, suppliers, or customers, such as providing free meals, drinks, or event tickets.

 The reason the VAT cannot be reclaimed is that such expenses are unlikely to have a strict business purpose or be necessary for the business to make its supplies.